Itinerary Map

 Day 1 - Monday 24 March 2025

 Welcome to Sisterhood Womens Travel.
-Your tour hostess and fellow travellers will meet you at the designated departure point at Melbourne Airport for your flight to Tokyo.
-Sit back, relax and enjoy your flight.
+Your tour hostess and fellow travellers will meet you at the designated departure point at Melbourne Airport for our flight to Tokyo.
+Sit back, relax and enjoy the flight.

-On arrival at Narita Airport, an English speaking guide will meet you at the exit of customs.
-You will be assisted in boarding a chartered coach transfer to your hotel in Tokyo.
+On arrival at Narita Airport, an English-speaking guide will meet us at the exit of customs.
+We will be assisted in boarding a chartered coach transfer to our hotel in Tokyo.

 Tokyo is the capital of Japan, a city with 12 million residents and 3 million further commuters from neighbouring cities daily, for a total of 15 million people on most days.
 Famous for its spectacular architecture, futuristic displays, upmarket shopping and unique fashion sense, plenty of free time is allowed here to explore on your own.